davekinkead/philosophy/Democratic Authority and the Boundary Problem.md

 "A theory of political obligation and authority should explain why all and only those naturally identified as a political society’s members are specially bound to that particular political society." p329

-"The boundary problem is the problem faced by such a theory of providing an argument that draws the “boundaries” of political obligation, political authority, and territorial sovereignty in the correct place." p329
+"A theory of political obligation and authority should explain why all and only those naturally identified as a political society’s members are specially bound to that particular political society.
+The boundary problem is the problem faced by such a theory of providing an argument that draws the “boundaries” of political obligation, political authority, and territorial sovereignty in the correct place." p329

 The neo-kantian school is partly a backlash against contemporary skeptiscism about political authority and would include "David Estlund (2008), Thomas Christiano (2008), Scott Shapiro (2002), Anna Stilz (2009), Jeremy Waldron (1999a, esp. chap.
 5), " p330